 Set up the infrastructure

 Now, with all the requirements on the table, it’s time for you to incorporate technical capabilities to release your project.
-One of the most practical tech solutions for this purpose is cloud servers.
+DevOps transformation relies heavily on cloud technology for this purpose.
 You can save considerable costs by avoiding purchasing hardware servers and renting (or purchasing) permissions for them.

 The key advantages of using cloud servers are: